 Many people call the stock market the greatest wealth-creating mechanism of all time.
 Millionaires often credit stock market investing as the key to their wealth.

-For those who feel intimidated, we’re starting a series for you: Stock Market A to Z. We’re starting with the extreme basics, cutting through jargon and bad advice to explain what the stock market is and how to invest in it.
+For those who are intimidated by investing, we’re starting a series for you: Stock Market for Beginners.
+We’re beginning with the basics, cutting through jargon and misleading advice — and subreddits — to explain what the stock market is and how to start investing in it.

 What Is the Stock Market?

 Most of us hear a lot of Wall Street jargon, but we can’t pinpoint a definition of the stock market.
-Some of us associate it with popular indexes like the Dow Jones Industrial Average or the Standard & Poor’s (S&P) 500:
+Some of us associate it with popular indexes like the Dow Jones Industrial Average or the S&P 500.
+For instance, you might near analysts say things like:

-The stock market is for buying and selling stocks, much the way other things are sold in markets throughout the world.
+The stock market is for buying and selling stocks, or ownerships in companies, much the same way other things are sold.

-In reality, neither the Dow nor the S&P 500 is the stock market.
-These are indexes.
-They measure the value of a certain set of stocks.
+In reality, neither the DJIA nor the S&P 500 is the stock market.
+These are indexes; they measure the value of a certain set of stocks.

-Pundits and commentators use the indexes’ upward and downward movements to indicate the health of the stock market.
-However, the indexes themselves are mere slices of the larger pie.
+Pundits and commentators use the indexes’ upward and downward movements to indicate the current status of the stock market.
+However, the indexes themselves are mere slices of a larger pie.

 Changes in the Stock Market